scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `validity` field consists of a sequence of two dates, as defined in section 7.2. of [X.509](https://handle.itu.int/11.1002/1000/13031).

-In addition to this standard definition, the following constraint applies to the `validity` field of the TRC used in SCION:
+In addition to this standard definition, the following constraint applies to the `validity` field of the TRC:

 - All TRCs MUST have a well-defined expiration date.
 SCION implementations MUST NOT create TRCs that use the "99991231235959Z" generalized time value, and verifiers MUST error out when encountering such a TRC.